While society has made huge strides toward gender equality in recent decades, there’s still a lot of work left to do regarding women in tech.

 An intrinsic part of tech is breaking boundaries and presenting new ideas to the world, so having women leaders in this area is particularly important.

 With more diverse perspectives in the mix, we can understand problems from all angles and are more likely to devise effective solutions to problems.
 According to Verena Pausder, founder of kid’s app company Fox and Sheep:

 “Women are very often the main target audience of tech companies, whether these are e-commerce platforms, social games, or fitness and health apps.
 Therefore it is so important that the products and services of these companies are not only consumed by women, but that the companies are run or co-founded by women.
 Women shouldn’t just be consumers, but also creators of the tech industry in the future.”

 A lack of female leaders is a society-wide problem.
 Gender quotas in political systems have been around for some time because it is widely accepted that equal representation across different strands of society is necessary within institutions that hold significant power.

-There exists a vicious circle where because many social groups are excluded from the field, technology develops biasedly in favour of those who are already top of the ladder.
-BBC Technology reporter Zoe Kleinman points out:
+There exists a vicious circle where because many social groups are excluded from the field, technology develops biasedly in favor of those who are already on top of the ladder.

-Let’s now look at what practical steps can be taken to make the world of tech a better, more inclusive place.
+Let’s now look at what practical steps can be taken to make the tech world a better, more inclusive place.

 “We as an industry should be partnering with educators at schools and universities to demonstrate the kinds of projects that will be exciting to them.
 These women are the founders of our future and we need to encourage them so that they don’t miss their opportunity to shape the world.”